bartlettD/bartlettD.github.io/_posts/2020-06-30-nzxt-gamma-casemod.markdown

 ## The Moment of Truth

-Running a smoke-test, I observed no magic smoke leakages and decided to move onto real testing.
+Running a smoke-test (turning it on with my hand on the power switch), I observed no magic smoke leakages and decided to move onto real testing.

 Plugging my set of sacrificial headphones into the jack my PC quickly switched audio outputs and behaved exactly as I would expect a headphone port to work.